 A series of works on skulls, bones and panels depicting the rituals and remains of a fictional civilization, in which consumerism has become a religion.

 A series of works on paper featuring portraits of domesticated animals, bred for their meat or dairy.
-The McDonald's bags and other disposables symbolize man's mass consumerism.

 Some species of livestock no longer occur in their original, non-domesticated, free-living form, and are totally dependent on humans for their continued existence.

 A series of works on scientific specimens.Taxonomies are classification systems that organize the world around us.
 One well known taxonomy is the Animal Kingdom, named for its 18th century creator Carl Linnaeus.
 This Linnaean Taxonomy structures living organisms into the hierarchical categories of Kingdom, Phylum, Class, Order, Genus and Species.
 Similar structures are used for marketing strategies or to organize available products in a way that customers can find what they want in the least clicks possible.
 This project depicts animals as consumer goods and reflects on the current issues on loss of biodiversity.